Vaccinating your child: What to know about Pfizer's COVID vaccine for kids 5 to 11

-The COVID-19 vaccine program for kids ages 5 to 11 is in full swing, with many pharmacies, pediatricians' offices, public health centers and clinics administering the coronavirus vaccine to kids under 12 after the US Centers for Disease Control and Prevention recommended it for children at the beginning of the month.
-According to a White House estimate from Nov.
-17, about 10% of kids ages 5 to 11 have gotten the vaccine so far.
+The COVID-19 vaccine program for kids ages 5 to 11 is in full swing, with many pharmacies, pediatricians' offices, public health centers and clinics administering the coronavirus vaccine to kids under 12 after the US Centers for Disease Control and Prevention recommended it for children at the beginning of November.
+While child coronavirus cases have declined since their peak in September, they've increased about 32% from two weeks ago, according to a Nov.
+22 report from the American Academy of Pediatrics.

 Pfizer's vaccine for kids is one-third of a regular dose, a slightly different formula and given with a smaller needle.
 It was authorized by the US Food and Drug Administration after data showing an encouraging safety profile and high effectiveness (90.7%) was reviewed by an independent committee for the FDA.
 In an ongoing trial that tested the vaccine in about 3,100 children ages 5 to 11, no serious side effects were reported.

 With green lights from both the CDC and FDA, parents are now able to take their children in for a COVID-19 shot.
+According to a White House estimate from Nov.
+17, about 10% of kids ages 5 to 11 have gotten the vaccine so far.
 Here's what to expect when your child gets vaccinated against the coronavirus.

 Do young kids even need a COVID vaccine?